 In the early days of the Second Intifada, Israeli Brigadier General Benjamin Gantz (now Israel’s military attache in the US) appeared on the popular American television program, Sixty Minutes, hosted by Bob Simon, in a segment entitled “To Be Continued…”

 Predictably, the discussion turned to Palestinian children.
 With candor and prescience rarely encountered nowadays, Gantz tackled the issue head on.
-He asserted that Palestinians often deliberately place their children at the front lines of the clashes where they are killed, adding: “When they are sending their kids forward and they are firing at us and then the kids are in the killing zone so unfortunately, really unfortunately, those things happen.”
+He asserted that Palestinians often deliberately place their children at the front lines of the clashes where they are killed, adding: “When they are sending their kids forward and they are firing at us and then the kids are in the killing zone so unfortunately, really unfortunately, those things happen.”take our poll - story continues below

 Simon seemed aghast and asked: “Do you really think that the Palestinians are actually pushing their kids to the front line?”